 What Is PPC (Pay-Per-Click) Advertising?

 While both SEO and PPC are designed to drive traffic to your website, they have distinct differences.
-Let’s break down the key differences to help you decide which strategy is better suited for your dental practice.1.
-Cost
+Let’s break down the key differences to help you decide which strategy is better suited for your dental practice.

 - SEO: SEO involves an upfront investment in content creation, website optimization, and possibly hiring an SEO expert.
 However, once you’ve achieved good rankings, the ongoing costs are relatively low compared to PPC.
 You won’t have to pay for each visitor; instead, you’ll keep reaping the benefits of your SEO efforts for months or even years.